tailscale/tailscale-android/README.md

 correct tool path, run `make androidpath` and export the provided path in your shell.

+#### Code Formatting

+The ktmft plugin on the default setting should be used to autoformat all Java, Kotlin and XML files in Android Studio.
+Enable "Format on Save".

 ### Docker

 If you wish to avoid installing software on your host system, a Docker based development strategy is available, you can build and start a shell with: